Ross with dynamo hub

 ross, moustache bars and big bag from the frontWhich is what made me realize I need dynamo lights on all my bikes in the first place.

-One thought on “Ross with dynamo hub”
+One response to “Ross with dynamo hub”

 Leave a Reply